-- 9.1 District shall not disclose privileged or confidential communications or information acquired during performance under this Agreement, unless authorized by law.
-District shall adhere to all applicable confidentiality requirements, as required by law, for performance under this Agreement. - Public Information Act.
-The Parties acknowledge that City and District are subject to the Texas Public Information Act.
+- 9.1 City shall not disclose privileged or confidential communications or information acquired during performance under this Agreement, unless authorized by law.
+City shall adhere to all applicable confidentiality requirements, as required by law, for performance under this Agreement. - 9.2 Public Information Act.
+The Parties acknowledge that County and City are subject to the Texas Public Information Act.
 Despite any other provision, the Parties agree that if any provision of this Agreement, or other documents related to this Agreement, including any exhibit, attachment, amendment, addendum, or other incorporated document, is in conflict with the Public Information Act, that provision shall not have any force or effect.
-The Parties expressly acknowledge and agree that the City, City Council members, County, Travis County Commissioners Court, the County Judge, any Elected County Officials, County Department Heads or County Employees may request advice, decisions and opinions of the Attorney General of Texas about the application of the Public Information Act to any item, data or information, or any software, hardware, firmware, or any part of them, or any other equipment or thing or item furnished to or in the possession or knowledge of County.
-The Parties further acknowledge and agree that above requestors have the right and obligation by law to rely on the advice, decisions and opinions of the Attorney General of Texas. - 9.3 The Party that receives a Public Information Act request for documents related to this Agreement or any program undertaken pursuant to this Agreement shall handle that request.
+The Parties expressly acknowledge and agree that the County, Travis County Commissioners Court, the County Judge, any Elected County Officials, County Department Heads or County Employees ("County Requestors") may request advice, decisions and opinions of the Attorney General of Texas about the application of the Public Information Act to any item, data or information, or any software, hardware, firmware, or any part of them, or any other equipment or thing or item furnished to or in the possession or knowledge of County.
+The Parties further acknowledge and agree that County Requestors have the right and obligation by law to rely on the advice, decisions and opinions of the Attorney General of Texas.
+City releases County Requestors from any liability or obligation of any type, kind or nature regarding any disclosure of any software, hardware, firmware, or any part of them, or other equipment or item, data or information, or any other thing or item furnished by City or in the possession or knowledge of the County that is determined by County in reliance on any advice, decision or opinion of the Attorney General of Texas to be available to the public or any persons. - 9.3 The Party that receives a Public Information Act request for documents related to this Agreement or any program undertaken pursuant to this Agreement shall handle that request.